freedmand/blm.js/README.md

 The <a href="https://svelte.dev">Svelte</a> JavaScript framework made their website grayscale and included a support footer, as documented in this <a href="https://twitter.com/sveltejs/status/1267824283763400707">tweet</a>.

-This library is a clone of that idea that makes it easy to include similar such messages on other sites.
+This library endeavors to make it easy to include similar such messages on other sites.

 ## License